iaalcantara17/iaalcantara17/README.md

 I'm always eager to learn and excited to continue my journey in full-stack development, artificial intelligence, and beyond.
 Feel free to explore my projects, and don't hesitate to reach out!

 ## 🌱 Currently Learning:

+# On My Own:
 - Full-Stack Development (MERN Stack)

+# In-Class:
+- Programming in Bash, C, and Python
+- Data Science

 ## 🚀 Projects:
 - [**My Portfolio Website**](https://iaalcantara17.github.io/portfolio-website/) - A responsive portfolio website built with HTML, JavaScript, and CSS.